Overview

 • Annual Acknowledgements by Covered Personnel

-Officers and employees of WAM are encouraged to invest in shares of the Affiliated Funds, separately
+Officers and employees of WAM are encouraged to invest in shares of the Affiliated Funds and ETF,

-managed accounts, or in interests in the Private Fund, as appropriate for their circumstances.
-WAM
+separately managed accounts, or in interests in the Private Fund, as appropriate for their

-client’s investment objectives.
-WAM’s aggregate fee revenues are increased by purchases by clients
+consistent with the client’s investment objectives.
+WAM’s aggregate fee revenues are increased by

-or others of shares of the Affiliated Funds and interests in the Private Fund.
+purchases by clients or others of shares of the Affiliated Funds, ETF, and interests in the Private Fund.

 From time to time, when it is appropriate for one client to purchase a security and for another client

-or more broker-dealers or to effect the cross-trade through the applicable custodians in an attempt
+one or more broker-dealers or to effect the cross-trade through the applicable custodians in an

-to seek the best execution for each client by obtaining reduced transaction or execution costs for each
+attempt to seek the best execution for each client by obtaining reduced transaction or execution costs

-client.
-Since, in such transactions, WAM will represent both client-seller and client-buyer, WAM may
+for each client.
+Since, in such transactions, WAM will represent both client-seller and client-buyer,

-have a conflict of interest given the obligation to seek the best price and most favorable execution.
-This
+WAM may have a conflict of interest given the obligation to seek the best price and most favorable

-conflict is mitigated by the Code’s requirement to act in the best interest of the client.
-Clients should
+execution.
+This conflict is mitigated by the Code’s requirement to act in the best interest of the client.

-consider the possible costs or disadvantages of this potential conflict versus the potential benefit of
+Clients should consider the possible costs or disadvantages of this potential conflict versus the

-obtaining reduced transaction or execution costs that may be obtained from such cross-trades.
-WAM
+potential benefit of obtaining reduced transaction or execution costs that may be obtained from such

-will not place cross-trades for client accounts that are subject to ERISA and will only place cross-trades
+cross-trades.
+WAM will not place cross-trades for client accounts that are subject to ERISA and will

 WAM will provide a copy of its Code of Ethics to any client or prospect who requests one.